sakaicontrib/docker-sakai/README.md

 tomcat - This is an Docker image ready for a copy of Sakai.
 It containts Java and Tomcat.
-This image available from the Docker Hub as https://hub.docker.com/r/buckett/sakai-tomcat/ sakai - This is the main docker and docker-compose folder mysql - This is a Docker image containing MySQL.
+This image available from the Docker Hub as https://hub.docker.com/r/buckett/sakai-tomcat/ sakai - This is the main docker and docker-compose folder

 Setup
 =====